Keno's ROLLING STONES Web Site

 Mick Jagger - Lead Vocals, Percussion.

-Brian Jones - Rhythm & Acoustic Guitars, Dulcimer, Sitar, Marimbas, Tamboura, Bells, Sax, Harmonica, Piano, Organ, Harpsichord
+Brian Jones - Lead, Rhythm & Acoustic Guitars, Dulcimer, Sitar, Marimbas, Tamboura, Bells, Sax, Harmonica, Piano, Organ, Harpsichord

 Bill Wyman - Bass, Bells, Percussion, Organ and Piano.